HAG87/vscode-maxscript-lsp/src/backend/ast/README.md

 ## Overview

-This POC demonstrates a Tylasu-inspired AST approach to replace the current antlr4-c3 symbol table, which has O(n²) complexity and unreliable scope resolution.
+This POC demonstrates using the **[Tylasu](https://github.com/Strumenta/tylasu)** AST library to replace the current antlr4-c3 symbol table, which has O(n²) complexity and unreliable scope resolution.

+Tylasu is a professional AST framework from Strumenta, part of the [StarLasu](https://github.com/Strumenta/StarLasu) family of libraries.

 ## Problem Statement